Deciding to seek help

 Your doctor should be able to recommend additional therapies and supports to help you stay on MAT and get the support you need.

 ‘How long will I be on medication-assisted treatment?’

-It depends on your drug-using history, the drugs that you were using and your personal circumstances.
+It depends on your drug-using history, the drugs you were using and your personal circumstances.
 Generally, people will take MAT for a few months until their opioid use has stabilised.
 Then, they can talk to their doctor about next steps.
-This may be staying at your current dose, reducing your dose, or tapering off MAT completely.
+This may be staying at your current dose, reducing your dose or tapering off MAT completely.

 Talk to your doctor to ensure you fully understand what’s involved and have realistic expectations about treatment.

 ‘Am I just trading one drug for another?’

 No. When prescribed to treat opioid dependence and addiction, methadone and buprenorphine are medicines.
 They are very different from other opioids like heroin, oxycodone or fentanyl.
 Methadone and buprenorphine are slow-acting so a single dose lasts longer than it does for other opioids.